eyzmeng/code-wisc-sdc-fa25-team/.github/README.md

 Vercel builds will be destroyed by the end of this year.

-After that, all refs will be uploaded to this repository, this repository will be archived, while all other repositories will be deleted.  [**This includes the club edit site.**]
+After that, all refs will be uploaded to this repository, this repository will be effectively archived (unless I want to update it, or if someone from my team or the club cares enough to spoil it), most other repositories are archived (i.e. read-only), and mirrors/deployments will be **deleted** (after I save their deployment logs that is).

-There will be no notices given.
-I will do this as soon as I am available.

 # Club Radar